FeanorTheElf/feanor-math/Readme.md

 use feanor_math::primitive_int::*;
 use feanor_math::algorithms::linsolve::*;

+// create the field F25 and the embedding ZZ -> F25
 let F25 = GaloisField::new(5, 2);
 let ZZ_to_F25 = F25.int_hom();

+// we create matrices [ 1  1 ] and [ 0 ]
+//                    [ 1  θ ]     [ 1 ]
-let mut lhs = OwnedMatrix::from_fn(2, 2, |i, j| F25.pow(F25.canonical_gen(), i * j));
+// θ is chosen as the "canonical generator" of F25 let mut lhs = OwnedMatrix::from_fn(2, 2, |i, j| F25.pow(F25.canonical_gen(), i * j));
 let mut rhs = OwnedMatrix::from_fn(2, 1, |i, _j| ZZ_to_F25.map(i as i32));

+// solve the linear system
 let mut result = OwnedMatrix::zero(2, 1, &F25);
 F25.solve_right(lhs.data_mut(), rhs.data_mut(), result.data_mut()).assert_solved();

+// verify the first row of the equation; note that we cannot use arithmetic operators + or *,
+// since addition resp. multiplication are always relative to a ring, and a ring element does
+// not generally know which ring it belongs to (if you want to store ring elements together with
-println!("Solution is [{}, {}]", F25.format(result.at(0, 0)), F25.format(result.at(1, 0)));
+// a reference to the ring, see `RingElementWrapper`) println!("Solution is [{}, {}]", F25.format(result.at(0, 0)), F25.format(result.at(1, 0)));
 assert_el_eq!(&F25, F25.zero(), F25.add_ref(result.at(0, 0), result.at(1, 0)));
 ```